joelkuiper/Llamora/README.md

 LLAMORA_LLM__UPSTREAM__HOST=http://127.0.0.1:8081 uv run llamora-server dev
 ```

 Open [http://localhost:5000](http://localhost:5000).
-On first run, register an account — the database is created automatically and the registration page is shown until at least one user exists.
+On first run, register an account — the database is created automatically.

 The first time search is used, a small sentence embedding model (~130 MB) is downloaded and cached locally.